 Home of ChBE: Jennie Smoly Caruthers Biotechnology Building

-To further enhance research efforts, the building contains common core facilities like the Next Generation Sequencing Core, Nuclear Magnetic Resonance Core and Microscopy Core, among others.
+To further enhance research efforts, the building contains common core facilities like the Next Generation Sequencing Core, Nuclear Magnetic Resonance Core and Microscopy Core and the Instrument Shop, among others.
 These facilities are open to industry at competitive rates, extending the collaborative impact of this facility throughout the state of Colorado and beyond.

 One example of interdisciplinary research that has taken place here is led by Professor Kristi Anseth.
 Professor Anseth focuses on the development of injectable, biodegradable “scaffolds” to regenerate cartilage for human joints and also the regeneration of ski, blood vessels and bone.
 Her research group is collaborating with Professor Leslie Leinwand of the Molecular and Cellular Biology Department on a tissue engineering effort to develop replacement heart valves through tissue engineering.
 Click to view an interview with Professors Anseth and Leinwand.